How Agencies can Draw Maximum Benefits from Outsourcing Projects

 - Onshoring and nearshoring has negative cost implications, especially for U.S. based companies.

 Tip 3.
-Choose The Right Outsourcing Model
+Choose The Right Model of Outsourcing

 There are different models of the client-vendor relationship in outsourcing.
 It is important to choose the model that best suits your purpose.